MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 > [!Note]
 > There are some upcoming changes for file integrity monitoring.
 > - The MMA is set to retire, and file integrity monitoring using the MMA will be deprecated in November 2024.
 File integrity monitoring using the AMA in preview is no longer supported.
-> - A new version of file integrity monitoring using the Microsoft Defender for Endpoint agent that's integrated by default with Defender for Servers will be released in preview around September 2024.
+> - A new version of file integrity monitoring using the Microsoft Defender for Endpoint agent that's integrated by default with Defender for Servers is [now available in preview](file-integrity-monitoring-enable-defender-endpoint.md)

+## Defender for Endpoint monitoring

+When file integrity monitoring uses integrated Defender for Endpoint, the Defender for Endpoint sensor collects data from machines in accordance with data collection rules.
+When the current state of your system files is compared with the state during the previous scan, file integrity monitoring notifies you about suspicious modifications.

+Using the Defender for Endpoint sensor, you can:

+- Monitor changes made to critical files and Windows registries from a predefined list in real-time.
+- Access and analyze the audited changes in a designated Workspace.
+- Take advantage of the 500-MB benefit included in the Defender for Servers Plan 2.
+- Maintain compliance: FIM offers built-in support for relevant security regulatory compliance standards, such as PCI-DSS, CIS, NIST, and others

 ## Agent-based monitoring